DhruvaSambrani/ProgrammingInJulia/Class 0.md

 You can download my notebook [nb0.jl](./nb0.jl) (I've renamed it) and open it in Pluto, OR directly put the url of the notebook in the file path bar in Pluto.

-I used an example nb from an MIT course.
+I used a nb from an [MIT course](https://computationalthinking.mit.edu/Fall20/) to illustrate opening a hosted nb.
 All rights belong to them.
-Cool course it is. https://computationalthinking.mit.edu/Fall20/
+Cool course it is.

 ## With that we are done